 Of course Imrahil would never have abandoned a young woman, whether or not he could save her, as TK did in Chappaquiddick.
 Some of TK's behavior is beyond what Imrahil at his most drunk and self-destructive would have committed, I think.
 But yeah, the more I think about it ... funny, huh!

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter one six two four as a four place number.
+In the field marked validation number, enter two nine one one as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved